Verseth/ruby-shale-builder/README.md

 This addon to the [shale](https://github.com/kgiszczak/shale) Ruby gem adds a simple yet powerful builder DSL.

+It also adds support for sorbet and tapioca in shale.
+This gem includes a custom tapioca DSL compiler designed for shale.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: